 Moreover, the digital distractions many children face can make it difficult to engage them in topics that may not seem immediately exciting.
 Competing with social media, games, and other forms of entertainment requires creative teaching strategies that make learning feel less like a chore and more like an adventure.

-In some cases, pupils may come from environments where sustainability isn’t prioritized at home, making it harder for them to grasp the importance of these efforts. must find ways to encourage changes in behavior, not just in the classroom but also at home, and they must communicate the importance of sustainability in ways that resonate with students of all backgrounds.
+In some cases, pupils may come from environments where sustainability isn’t prioritized at home, making it harder for them to grasp the importance of these efforts.
+Teachers must find ways to encourage changes in behavior, not just in the classroom but also at home, and they must communicate the importance of sustainability in ways that resonate with students of all backgrounds.

-Finally, sustainability requires constant updates and innovation as environmental challenges evolve.
+Finally, sustainability education requires constant updates and innovation as environmental challenges evolve.
 Teachers need to stay informed and incorporate new trends or solutions in the field, adapting their approach regularly to ensure that the material stays relevant and actionable.

 Why are Playful Learning Methods better?